sukrosono/journal_amburadul/tools.md

 # web as publication tools
 1. [Hexo][Hexo]
-   > Static Site Generator written in nodejs
+   > Static Site Generator written in nodejs, and It so fucking awesome.

 1. [Pelican][pelican]